jtenner/ason/README.md

 assert(des.deserialize<Box<f32>>(ser.serialize(new Box<f32>(42))).value == <f32>42);
 ```

-- ASON serialization optimizes for large object trees at the cost of making simple serialization slightly more expensive.
+- ASON serialization optimizes for large object trees, at the cost of making simple serialization slightly more expensive.

 - `ASON` cannot serialize objects with more than `2^32-1` values or references in them.
 We have chosen to accept this limitation, because if you are attempting to serialize single objects that are 4 Gigabytes in size (at an absolute minimum), we will not pass judgment, but we will recommend refactoring.